Call 01480 8-9-10-11 | Email Us | Mon-Fri 9am–5pm | Customer Login | Vacancies | Videos

 Our Guide to Buying 2-post Vehicle Lifts

 As you’ll know, garage and MOT bay mechanics today have an array of car lifting solutions to access the wheels, side and underside of a vehicle with ease.
-The 2-post car lift is one of the most popular types of car lifts due its affordability and space-saving aspects.
+The 2-post car lift is one of the most popular types of car lifts due to its affordability and space-saving aspects.

 When it comes to vehicle lifts, there are so many configurations and brands to choose from, it can be a minefield to get straight answers about lifting capacities and requirements.